Hynn01/ml-smells/gh-pages/content/posts/CodeSmells/16-Broadcasting-Feature-Not-Used.md

 ---
 title: "Broadcasting Feature Not Used"
 disableShare: true
-tags: ["api-specific", "model training", "efficiency"]
+tags: ["generic", "model training", "efficiency"]
-weight: 18
+weight: 16
 # ShowReadingTime: true
 summary: "Use the broadcasting feature in TensorFlow 2 to be more memory efficient. "
 ---